ColinShaw/cpp-particle-filter-localization/README.md

 are addressed quite respectably by using -O3 optimization.
 This is only added to the CMake file for GCC since I am not developing in an environment for testing other compilers.
 Doing so makes it quite possible to run 1000 particles in the allotted time.
 However, since 50 particles does the job reliably, I am leaving it since it is much faster to execute.
+NOTE: I would *never* do this in the actual project since it is judged only on the `particle_filter.cpp` file!

 I decided to use the Mersenne Twister generator because it is a better linear conguence generator, albeit potentially slightly more expensive.
 In the update step, while it is certainly more